-The most recent 6 months of statements must be provided for any account that will be utilized for asset qualification.
-Asset balances must be verified within 120 days of the note date via statements or other verification of the account balance, unless more recent required based on underwriter's discretion.
+The most recent 6 months of statements must be provided for any account that will be utilized for qualification.
+Asset balances must be verified within 10 days of the note date via statements or other verification of the account balance, unless more recent required based on underwriter's discretion.
 The statements must be analyzed for deposit activity.
 Any deposit greater than 10% of the face value of the account of the most recent statement must be sourced and documented.
 Business accounts used for funds to close should follow standard asset requirements.
 Gift funds do not need to be seasoned any longer than would be required under standard asset requirements.
 Gift funds may be utilized for funds to close a purchase only.
 Any deposits which cannot be sourced will be deducted from the end value of the account.
-Note: taxes, insurance, and HOA/common charges on non-subject properties do not need to be documented if utilizing Methods 1 or 2.

-The residual income for the Asset Qualifier product must meet or exceed \$1,300 per month.
+The residual income for the Asset Utilization product must meet or exceed \$1,500 per month.
 For purposes of the product, gross income is determined by taking available assets and dividing by 60 months.
 Do not impute tax deductions when determining residential income.
 Funds that are being used for closing costs and/or down payment must be deducted from the income calculation.